-[Art/Culture] The Origins of Hannya
+[Art/Culture] The Origins of Hannya (般若)

 The word Hannya originates from the Sanskrit term for wisdom - specially Prajñāpāramitā, the highest form of Buddhist wisdom which can lead to enlightenment.
 The oldest surviving Hannya mask dates back to 1558, named after artist monk Hannya-bō, who managed to perfect its creation.

+Noh actors are highly trained visual storytellers who adorn themselves in elaborately crafted costumes and wooden masks to embody metaphysical, spiritual or wrathful figures, utilising their striking appearances and stylised movements to project the essence of their story rather than fully enacting it.
 Emotion is conveyed through conventional nuanced gestures that express the inner workings of characters and reincarnate past occurrences into the present moment.
 The iconic masks represent various roles, women, men, priests, samurai, children, animals, elders, ghosts, gods and demons alike.

 The Hannya mask curses the old woman and becomes welded to her face, almost impossible to remove.
-Director Kaneto Shindo stated that the effects of the mask on those who wear it in ONIBABA is symbolic of the disfigurement of the victims of the Atomic bombings of Nagasaki and Hiroshima, reflecting the nuclear traumas of society in post-war Japan.
+Director Kaneto Shindo has stated that the effects of the mask on those who wear it in ONIBABA is symbolic of the disfigurement of the victims of the Atomic bombings of Nagasaki and Hiroshima, reflecting the nuclear traumas of society in post-war Japan.

 ~ PSYCHIC GARDEN